 This is the sauce that’s traditionally served in Britain with hot Christmas pudding, mince pies or even festive berry crumbles and cobblers.
-Any hot pudding will do… the aim is for the sweet slice of boozy, buttery richness to melt slowly over it.
+Any hot pudding will do (honestly, probably any dessert could benefit)… the aim is for the sweet slice of boozy, buttery richness to melt slowly over it.
 You’re only using three ingredients here, so make them good quality.
 Brandy is the classic for Christmas, but you can make this with rum, whisky or sherry if that’s what you’ve got to hand.

 In America they call this, rather unromantically, ‘hard sauce’.
 And, absolutely bizarrely, at England’s Cambridge University it’s known as Senior Wrangler sauce – the Senior Wrangler being the university’s top mathematics scholar.
 So maybe recite your times tables while you beat.